Baburao-sanivada/Video-Vortex/README.md

+# YouTube Clone with React and Redux Toolkit

+This is a YouTube clone built using React and Redux Toolkit.

+## Project Setup

+Basic code setup was done using `create-react-app`.
+For routing, we used React Router, and for bundling, we used Parcel.
+Babel was used as the transcompiler.

+## Project Structure

+The project structure and the functioning of each component are described below:

+- `src/` directory contains the source code for the project.

+  - `components/`: This directory contains various components used in the project.
+Each component is documented with comments explaining its functionality.

+  - `App.js`: The main application component.

+  - `index.js`: The entry point of the application.

+  - ...

+## Getting Started

+To run this project locally, follow these steps:

+1. Clone the repository to your local machine.

+2. Navigate to the project directory.

+3. Install the required dependencies using `npm install`.

+4. Start the development server with `npm start`.

+This will launch the application locally for testing and development.

+## Contributions

+We welcome contributions to this project.
+If you have ideas for improvements or find any issues, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.

 -> This Is a Youtube Clone Done Using React And Redux Tool Kit -> Basic Code is Obtained Using "npm create-react-app"